-- The following documentation is required to enroll a child: - (a) Vaccination records: all immunizations must be up to date; - (b) Valid birth certificate;(other verification acceptable) - (c) Income verification- is required for subsidized programs-current check stubs, current Federal Income Tax.
-(Full Month for the last 30 days) - (d) Physical examination within the past year or 30 days after registration; documentation of appointment - (e) Completed enrollment packet. - Parent must notify the teacher when the child is going to be absent by the beginning of class.
+- The following documentation is required to enroll a child: - o Vaccination records: all immunizations must be up to date; - Valid birth certificate; (other verification acceptable) - o Income verification- is required for subsidized programs-current check stubs, current Federal - o Income Tax.
+(Full Month for the last 30 days)

-- Parents must sign their child in and out of the classroom using their full signature and actual arrival and departure times.
-Any adult other than a parent picking up the child must be listed on the emergency card and will be required to show a photo I. D. - Late Fees: A charge of \$5.00 will be assessed after the first 5 minutes and \$2.00 for every five minutes thereafter. - Parents are responsible for keeping the child's emergency contact information current.
+- o Physical examination within the past year or 30 days after registration; documentation of appointment - o Completed enrollment packet. - Parents must notify the teacher when the child is going to be absent by the beginning of class. - Parents must sign their child in and out of the classroom using their full legal signature and actual arrival and departure times.
+Any adult other than a parent picking up the child must be listed on the emergency card, will be required to show a photo I. D. and using their full legal signature. - Late Fees: A charge of \$5.00 will be assessed after the first 5 minutes and \$2.00 for every five minutes thereafter. - Parents are responsible for keeping the child's emergency contact information current.
 Reliable phone numbers must be maintained within the child's file at all times. - Children attending Wheatland School District's Preschools must be completely toilet trained.
-(Exceptions may be made on case by case basis by the Director.) - When a child becomes ill at school, it is the responsibility of the parent or designee to come pick up the child immediately.
+(Exceptions may be made based on IEP for exceptional needs). - When a child becomes ill at school, it is the responsibility of the parent or designee to come pick up the child immediately.
 If the parent cannot be contacted, the staff will contact the child's emergency contacts.
-Children who are mildly ill i.e. a cold or allergies may stay in class as long as they are able to complete their preschool routine independently. - Copies of a current restraining order or papers showing sole custody must be kept in our files in order to refuse a natural parent's right to pick up the child.
+Children who are mildly ill i.e. a cold or allergies may stay in class as long as they are able to complete their preschool routine independently. - Copies of a current restraining order or papers showing sole custody must be kept in our files in order to refuse a parent's right to pick up the child.